-Low-carb ingredients can be somewhat difficult to find in brick-and-mortar stores.
-Health food stores carry (or are often willing to order) your low-carb baking needs.
+Low-carb ingredients can be somewhat difficult to find in brick-and-mortar grocery stores.
+That said, health food stores carry (or are often willing to order) some low-carb baking items.
 But without one locally, I have to order most of my low-carb ingredients on-line.
 I start by looking first at Netrition.com (flat-rate $4.95 shipping, so I wait until I have a big order for best savings there) and then move on to other sources when they don’t carry a product I need.
 The following are my primary suppliers:

 Google: Search the web for the product name and buy direct from the maker

 Whole Foods, Natural Grocers, or Trader Joe’s carry many low-carb cooking ingredients

 Oat fiber— (96% fiber) I order 1# bag from Netrition; 4# bag from Honeyvillgrain.com